PedalPi/PluginsManager/README.rst

     # or
     # pedalboard.effects.append(reverb2)

 For obtains automatically the sound card inputs and outputs, use `SystemEffectBuilder`.
-It requires `JACK-Client`_.
+It requires a `JackClient` instance, that uses `JACK-Client`_.

 .. _JACK-Client: https://jackclient-python.readthedocs.io/

 .. code-block:: python

+    from pluginsmanager.jack.jack_client import JackClient
+    client = JackClient()

     from pluginsmanager.model.system.system_effect_builder import SystemEffectBuilder
-    sys_effect = SystemEffectBuilder()
+    sys_effect = SystemEffectBuilder(client)

 For manual input and output sound card definition, use: